Qiskit/qiskit-serverless/infrastructure/helm/quantumserverless/README.md

 But if you are interested in more complex configurations, you have access to all the parameters documented [here](https://grafana.com/docs/loki/next/installation/helm/) and source code of the helm charts are
 [here](https://github.com/grafana/loki/tree/main/production/helm/loki).

+**promtail**

+- For our promtail charts dependencies, we are using the default configuration created by Grafana project.
+To simplify the configuration we offered you with a straigh-forward initial parameters setup.
+But if you are interested in more complex configurations, you have access to all the parameters documented [here](https://github.com/grafana/helm-charts/blob/main/charts/promtail/README.md).

 ## Usage

 - Ray Api Server access needs the access token issued by the keycloak.
 Here is the example to obtain the access token and send request to the Ray API Server